Malaysia – The Ultimate 7 Day Travel Itinerary + Guide

 The 7 Day Malaysia Travel Itinerary

 Surrounded by beautiful beaches, lush greenery, high-towering skyscrapers and bustling metropolitan life, Malaysia is a wonderful multicultural paradise for all kind of travellers.
 Although many travellers treat Malaysia (and Singapore) as hop-over or pass-through countries for their south-east travel, Malaysia actually has a lot more to offer.
-Here’s our guide to planning your 7 days trip to Malaysia, so as to experience the best of everything!
+Here’s our guide to planning your 7 days trip to Malaysia, including the Best Tours in Malaysia, so as to experience the best of everything!

 There actually are two different regions in Malaysia – Peninsular Malaysia and East Malaysia (Malaysian Borneo including Sabah).
 In this travel itinerary, we have covered Kuala Lumpur, Cameron Highlands and Langkawi.
 The best time to visit Malaysia is between March to October.
 Since Malaysia is a tropical country, the temperature and humidity are high all year round.